 In areas with high transmission, the most vulnerable groups include young children.
 At such a young age, they haven’t developed any immunity to malaria yet.

 The other high-risk group includes pregnant women.
 Their immunity has been decreased by pregnancy and they’re unable to take preventative medicine due to effects it could have on their unborn child.
 In 2017, the number of reported malaria cases rose to 219 million, an increase from the previous year.
-That spike caused much concern for those who had been watching a long-standing decline in cases being reversed.
+That spike caused much concern for those who had been watching a long-standing decline in cases.

 For many years, insecticide-soaked mosquito nets seemed to be the answer.
 The nets helped dramatically reduce the number of reported malaria infections.